anandapurva55/Credit_-Card_Fraud_Detection/README.md

 ## Algorithms

     The algorithms used are Local Outlier Factor and Random Forests.
-Former one achieved efficiency upto 99.75% and the later one upto 99.65%.
+Former one achieved efficiency of 99.75% and the later one of 99.65%.
 They were imported from the Sklearn module.

 ### Final Result